 (I) Notice that any student who is determined to have brought a firearm or weapon, as defined in chapter 790, to school, to any school function, or onto any school-sponsored transportation, or to have possessed a firearm at school, will be expelled, with or without continuing educational services, from the student's regular school for a period of not less than 1 full year and referred to mental health services identified by the school district pursuant to s.
 1012.584(4) and the criminal justice or juvenile justice system.
 District school boards may assign the student to a disciplinary program or second chance school for the purpose of continuing educational services during the period of expulsion.
-District school superintendents may consider the 1-year expulsion requirement on a caseby-case basis and request the district school board to modify the requirement by assigning the student to a disciplinary program or second chance school if the request for modification is in writing and it is determined to be in the best interest of the student and the school system.
+District school superintendents may consider the 1-year expulsion requirement on a case-by-case basis and request the district school board to modify the requirement by assigning the student to a disciplinary program or second chance school if the request for modification is in writing and it is determined to be in the best interest of the student and the school system.

-- (1) District school boards shall promote a safe and supportive learning environment in schools by protecting students and staff from conduct that poses a threat to school safety.
-A threat assessment team may use alternatives to expulsion or referral to law enforcement agencies to address disruptive behavior through restitution, civil citation, teen court, neighborhood restorative justice, or similar programs.
+(1) District school boards shall promote a safe and supportive learning environment in schools by protecting students and staff from conduct that poses a threat to school safety.
+A threat management team may use alternatives to expulsion or referral to law enforcement agencies to address disruptive behavior through restitution, civil citation, teen court, neighborhood restorative justice, or similar programs.
 Zero- tolerance policies may not be rigorously applied to petty acts of misconduct.
+Zero-tolerance policies must apply equally to all students regardless of their economic status, race, or disability.

+(2) Each district school board shall adopt a policy of zero tolerance that:

+(a) Identifies acts that are required to be reported under the school environmental safety incident reporting pursuant to s.
+1006.07(9)

-Zero-tolerance policies must apply equally to all students regardless of their economic status, race, or disability. - (2) Each district school board shall adopt a policy of zero tolerance that: - (a) Defines criteria for reporting to a law enforcement agency any act that poses a threat to school safety that occurs whenever or wherever students are within the jurisdiction of the district school board. [...] - (f) Requires the threat assessment team to consult with law enforcement when a student exhibits a pattern of behavior, based upon previous acts or the severity of an act, that would pose a threat to school safety. [...] - (8) A threat assessment team may use alternatives to expulsion or referral to law enforcement agencies unless the use of such alternatives will pose a threat to school safety.
+(f) Requires the threat management team to consult with law enforcement when a student exhibits a pattern of behavior, based upon previous acts or the severity of an act, that would pose a threat to school safety. [...]

+(8) A threat management team may use alternatives to expulsion or referral to law enforcement agencies unless the use of such alternatives will pose a threat to school safety.